-As I have been adding lessons to my Math Workshop Curriculum, I wanted to share some of my favorite Place Value Activities!
+As I have been adding lessons to my Math Workshop Curriculum, I wanted to share some of my favorite Place Value Activities for first grade!

 In first grade, I like to teach everything HANDS ON.
 I want my students to build the numbers, feel the numbers, see the numbers.
 I find that a tricky concept like place value is just so abstract.
 I like for my students to be able to really get a feel for it through some basic place value games.